AdityaGagra/crop_prediction_system/README.md

 2.Install Dependencies:
-Make sure you have Python installed, then run: pip install -r "requirements (1).txt"
+Make sure you have Python installed, then run: pip install -r "requirements.txt"
 3.Run the Application:
 python app.py
-Once running, open your browser and go to http://127.0.0.1:5000.
+Once running, open your browser and go to http://localhost:8501

 🧪 Parameters Used for Prediction
 To get a recommendation, the system requires: